-The Japanese Institute of Certified Public Accountants (hereinafter JICPA) is promoting arrangements to further empower female CPAs, such as the use of maiden names, support for employment and return to work, exemption or relief from continuing professional education (CPE) and membership fees during absence from work for childbirth, childrearing and other reasons.
-There are some large-sized audit firms that are nurturing female executives and providing support for female CPAs at each life stage, holding training sessions and seminars to develop an organizational culture to accept diverse working styles, and offering support for creating networks.
+The Japanese Institute of Certified Public Accountants (hereinafter JICPA) intends to increase the share of successful female examinees to 30% by 2030 and the share of female members and semi-members to 30% by 2048.
+And it is promoting arrangements to further empower female CPAs, such as the use of maiden names, support for employment and return to work, exemption or relief from continuing professional development(CPD) and membership fees during absence from work for childbirth, childrearing and other reasons.
+There are some large-sized audit firms that are setting KPIs such as the share of female executives, nurturing female executives and providing support for female CPAs at each life stage, holding training sessions and seminars to develop an organizational culture to accept diverse working styles, and offering support for creating networks.

-The draft Act Partially Amending the Certified Public Accountants Act and the Financial Instruments and Exchange Act, which was enacted in May 2022, reviewed the restriction on services based on the marital relationship of audit firms' partners.
+The amended CPA Act that was enacted in April 2023, lifted the restriction on services based on the marital relationship of audit firms' partners.
 When the spouse of an audit firm's partner serves as an officer, etc. of a company, the audit firm was conventionally prohibited from offering audit and attestation services to the relevant company.
 However, through the review, the restriction on services becomes applicable only when the relevant partner becomes involved in audit and attestation services.
-This is expected to expand opportunities for female CPAs to exercise their abilities,
+This is expected to facilitate the diversification of partners as well as to expand opportunities for female CPAs to exercise their abilities.

 To encourage more females to take the CPA examination, the CPAAOB disseminates female CPAs' messages about the attractiveness and worthiness of their work and career plans through lectures at high schools and universities and the pamphlet of the CPA examination.
-Although the number of successful female examinees decreased in 2021 compared to the previous year, the number of females submitting applications for the examination and passing it has been showing an upward trend in recent years.
-While 21.8% of all successful examinees were women in 2021, the ratio of successful female examinees was 8.7%, almost the same as 9.9% for men.
+In 2022, 22.5% of all successful examinees were women.
+The ratio of successful female examinees was 6.74%, while 8.1% for male examinees.
+Although these ratios of successful female examinees decreased in 2022 compared to the previous year, the number of successful female examinees increased.
+Females submitting applications for the examination and passing it has been showing an upward trend in recent years.